ciglan/ZorkGPT/extractor.md

 3. **visible_characters**: Any creatures, people, or characters present
 4. **important_messages**: Key information from the game response (action results, alerts, descriptions)
 5. **in_combat**: Boolean indicating active combat or immediate threat
+6. **action_failure**: Boolean indicating that the message from the game indicates failed acrion - e.g. if the previous action indicates intention to move and the game does not move to new location or that game does not understand the command or the command has no effect.

 ### Combat State Persistence Rules
 Combat is a **persistent state** that continues across multiple turns until explicitly resolved.
 Follow these guidelines: